mueblacker/crossfish/README.md

 ## Citation
 If you use any of this code in your experiments, please make sure to cite the following publication:

-**Note:** At this point, the paper is accepted, yet only online as preview and no further information about the volumne and pages are available.
+**Note:** At this point, the paper is accepted, yet only online as preview and no further information about the volume and pages are available.
 Please, check the website of [STOTEN](https://doi.org/10.1016/j.scitotenv.2023.165101) for an update of the citation.

 ```{bash}
 @article{Ueblacker2023,